zenderock/servelink-app/README.md

-> **⚠️ Warning**: THIS IS STILL UNDER DEVELOPMENT.
-I'm very close to making the first beta release, working mostly on simplifying the deployment process (removing the dependency on Terraform and Ansible) and adding more documentation/tutorials for those who want to self-host.
-A few things may still change.

 # /dev/push

 An open-source and self-hostable alternative to Vercel, Render, Netlify and the likes.
 It allows you to build and deploy any app (Python, Node.js, PHP, ...) with zero-downtime updates, real-time logs, team management, customizable environments and domains, etc.